marianogappa/signal-checker/README.md

 ## What can you do with this?

-Many "businesses" offer "crypto signals" (i.e. cryptocurrency market predictions) for a fee.
+Many "businesses" offer "crypto signals" (i.e. cryptocurrency market predictions) for a fee, but how can you trust them?
 Most cryptocurrency exchanges offer historical candlestick and trade data for free.
-This tool allows you to validate if the predictions are met or not.
+This tool allows you to validate if past predictions were met or not, so with a reasonable "signals dataset", you can fact-check if the "business" is legit or not.

 It's optimised for compatibility and composability: it works on your terminal, as a server and as a Go module you can import, and its inputs and outputs are JSON.

-## Supported exchanges
+## Supported exchanges (all major supported)

 - Binance
 - Binance Futures (USD-M) *is being implemented*